 If you have an existing spring or part of one, you will need to measure the outside diameter (width on the image below), the wire diameter and the number of coils in a 1cm length.

 The overall length does not matter at the moment as I cut the springs to length for you.
+But bear in mind when ordering that the overall length (including the lops) must be ordered.

 TIP: To measure the coils/cm on a spring, place a ruler against one coil, then count (ignoring the first one) how many are in 1cm, if it if difficult to guess the number accurately (i.e. there are 3 and a bit) count the coils over a longer length (i.e. 5 cm) then divide bu the number of cm (i.e. 5).